Making It Work Program

-Making It Work is a five-week job readiness program for Food Supplement Program (formerly Food Stamps) recipients.
+Making It Work (MIW) is a four-week, 20 day job readiness program for Food Supplement Program (formerly Food Stamps) recipients.

 Making It Work provides each participant with a coordinator who assists by providing referrals to outside agencies, identifying goals for the future and working on strategies to achieve these goals.